 This survey, like many others that we have seen in recent months, suggests that the volatility of the last three elections may continue.
 However, it may not manifest itself in a partisan manner with one party being punished and the other rewarded.
 Indeed, Americans do not seem to be in a mood to reward either side right now.
 The upcoming elections could be the first in 20 years in which incumbents wearing both red and blue jerseys are thrown out of office.
 The independent voters who swung sharply against Republicans in 2006 and 2008 and against Democrats in 2010 are still angry and still in the mood to lash out at somebody.
 The last real “out-with-them-all” elections were in 1992, right after the infamous House Bank and Post Office scandal.

-This article appears in the June 28, 2011, edition of National Journal Daily.
+This article appears in the June 28, 2011 edition of NJ Daily.